-The new behind the scenes team are made up of Clare and Simone who have expanded our whisky tour offering and are continuing the company’s ethos of providing quality, unique tours.
+Scottish Routes is now looked after by Clare who has expanded our whisky tour offering and continues the company’s ethos of providing quality, unique tours.
 As well as making sure our tour guests don’t miss out on the well-known tourist sights and attractions that Scotland has to offer, we pride ourselves in escaping the crowds and sharing some of our favourite hidden gems as well.

 Please enjoy looking around our website and, if you can’t find what you are looking for, please do not hesitate to contact us.
 We can’t wait to show you around Scotland.

 Our guides are the best in the business.
 We ensure that we employ only passionate, personable, reliable and experienced guides in order to give you, our guests, the best possible experience on our tours.
 All of our guides are fully trained and qualified.
 Some of our training is carried out in-house, and some are provided via external suppliers.
 Training includes, but is not limited to, the following: